schrockn-zz/fbjs-env/README.md

 This command *updates* an existing package that conforms to the fbenv standards.

+It rewrites package.json while preserving the entries in package.json which fbenv does not control.
+It also only adds to .gitignore and .npmignore.
+Existing entries are not deleted.
+It completely overwrites any scripts in the file system.

 * It overwrites entries in package.json that fbenv controls
   * Modules:
     * babel